rmanky/chat-app/README.md

 # Chat App

-A basic chap app, written with SvelteKit
+A basic chat app, written with SvelteKit